Zenika/spring-workshop/Slides/02_testing.md

 ## Mockito

 - Framework to use "mock" objects
-- Allows you to test objects in isolation to their dependences
+- Allows you to test objects in isolation from their dependences
-- Test failing means the tested class fails !
-Not one of its dependences
+- A test failing means the tested class is where thr problem resides !
+Not in one of its dependences
 - Declare mock objets with **@Mock**
 - Inject them into the tested instance with **@InjectMocks**
 - Program your mocks behavior with the Mockito fluent API: **when(...).then(...)**